EventStore/documentation/docs/cloud/dedicated/getting-started/private-access/gcp.md

 :::

 ::: warning
 After you create a peering, you can't change the peer routes.
 If you would need to modify the routes, delete the peering and create it again with the updated set of peer routes.
 The limitation applies even in cases where a cloud provider supports dynamic route updates, e.g. in GCP.
-The reason is that the EventStore automation creates firewall rules for the peer routes when the peering is created.
+The reason is that the KurrentDB automation creates firewall rules for the peer routes when the peering is created.
 The firewall rules are not updated dynamically to prevent security breaches.
 :::

 ### Initiate peering